‘Masked Singer’ Secret-Keeping Tricks Revealed In Official Video

 “So you went for a number of fittings, and the secrecy around your arrivals everywhere, it was pretty intense,” she revealed.
 “They didn’t see your hands, or your body, because we had to wear these big hoodies and balaclavas.
 It was very, very extensive in hiding who you were.
 You had to go to quite a lot of rehearsals and fittings and blocking rehearsals and choreography, so there was a lot of stuff that you were doing, but really concealing your identity.”

-Cho also pointed out that the teams responsible for each contestant were kept entirely separate, including separate dressing rooms with no overlap between singer at all.
+Cho also pointed out that the teams responsible for each contestant were kept entirely separate, including separate dressing rooms with no overlap between singers at all.

 Who do you think the Monster is on @MaskedSingerFOX? #TheMaskedSinger pic.twitter.com/J90tHuZdsg